-To become a certified translator in the United Arab Emirates, there are several documents that are required.
-Once submitted and accepted, there is test translators have to pass.
+To become a certified translator in the United Arab Emirates, several documents are required.
+Once submitted and accepted, there is a test translators have to pass.
 Certified translators are required to have some personal skills and qualifications since committing mistakes in certified translation can have serious repercussions.

 What does a certified translator mean?

-Certified translators are widely required and almost every country has certified translators who are able to sign and stamp the translation when completed.
-Certified translation must be accurate, complete, and correct, and the signature and stamp are considered to be the proof that guarantees that the information is one hundred percent accurate and that the source text includes the exact same information as the target text.
+Certified translators are widely required and almost every country has certified translators who can sign and stamp the translation when completed.
+A certified translation must be accurate, complete, and correct, and the signature and stamp are considered to be the proof that guarantees that the information is one hundred percent accurate and that the source text includes the same information as the target text.

 Usually, certified translators sign and stamp the translated documents and they might even add a statement that certifies that the translation is accurate and complete.